Types of Income the IRS Doesn't Tax: What to Know for 2025

 A frustrating thing about working hard to earn money is knowing the IRS will tax a portion of your earnings.
 Federal taxable income generally includes wages, tips, royalties, commissions, and for some, up to 85% of Social Security benefits.
 And that's not an exhaustive list.

-However, several categories of income are not taxable in the eyes of the IRS.
+However, several types of income are not taxable in the eyes of the IRS.
 Generally, whether income is taxable depends on various rules, requirements, and regulations or whether you're talking about federal or state taxes.

 To help sort through it, here is a list of some common types of nontaxable income.
 Of course, it's good to consult a trusted tax professional or financial adviser if you are uncertain about your tax burden and how to minimize it.